cosmos/cosmos/VALIDATORS_FAQ.md

 * **Year 8:** 265
 * **Year 9:** 300
 * **Year 10:** 300

+### How can I join the testnet?

+The Testnet is a great environment to test your validator setup before launch.

+We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
+You can find all relevant information about the testnet and more here : https://cosmos.network/validators

+### Is there a faucet?

+If you want to obtain coins, you can do so by using this faucet (maintained by community) : https://www.cosmosvalidators.com/

 ### Is there a minimum amount of Atoms that must be staked to be a validator?